Growing aloe vera from a cutting is easier than you might think. In this post, I’m going to show you exactly how to do it step by step.

-I remember the first time I tried rooting aloe vera cuttings – I was terrified!
-You see several years ago, my very first one had gotten pretty leggy over time, and was not looking that great.
+I remember the first time I tried rooting a cutting from my aloe vera – I was terrified!
+You see, several years ago my 20-year-old plant had gotten pretty leggy.
+So I decided to take a chance on topping the entire thing.
+Yikes!

 I had no idea if it would work or not, but the poor thing was ready to fall right out of the pot, and it kept tipping over, so I didn’t have any other choice.